oluwadamilarey/dependency-graph/README.md

 ## Project Description

-A TypeScript-based utility for resolving and managing software library dependencies, capable of parsing complex dependency graphs and expanding them to include transitive dependencies.
+Interview Test - A TypeScript-based utility for resolving and managing software library dependencies, capable of parsing complex dependency graphs and expanding them to include transitive dependencies.

 ## Prerequisites